What exactly is ginger?

 - In curry paste or stir-fry sauce – you can make these in bulk and freeze or refrigerate in jars for quick mid-week dinners.
 We’ll put some recipes together soon.

-- In kimchi – if you’re into fermenting, try adding it to beetroot or carrot with some orange zest – 1 tbsp per litre.
+- In fermented vegetables – if you’re into fermenting, try adding it to beetroot or carrot with some orange zest – 1 tbsp per litre.
 It’s also useful on its own as a fermented condiment – for salad dressings or mixed with oil and drizzled over leafy greens.

 - In cakes and cookies, like our gluten-free gingerbread biscuits (pictured below).